Facebook launches gameshows platform with interactive video

 Initially Facebook is not taking a cut there either.
 For all three of these features, though, Simo says “that doesn’t mean we never will.”
 Creators can sign up for these monetization options here.

 The new interactive video features will be available to all publishers and creators, alongside the global launch of the Android version of Facebook’s Creator app for web celebs.
 The tools range from offering basic in-video polls to creating a full trivia gameshow.
-Creators and will be able to write out their trivia questions and designate correct answers, as well as “write down the logic of the game” says Simo.
+Creators will be able to write out their trivia questions and designate correct answers, as well as “write down the logic of the game,” says Simo.

 While polls will work for Live and on-demand videos, gamification that impacts the outcome of the broadcast is only for Live.
 Brent Rivera and That Chick Angel are two creators who will be testing the features in the coming weeks.
 Facebook already found that fans enjoyed polling on its Watch show Help Us Get Married, which let viewers influence the wedding planning decisions about themes and the venue.

 Facebook’s last attempt at original video, its Watch hub, saw mediocre adoption as the content felt also-ran rather than something special or must-see.
 That’s why Facebook is expanding Watch to offer a broader range of shows for more creators, including potentially longer or non-episodic content.
+That includes bringing Facebook videos originally only hosted on Pages into the Watch destination.

 Facebook’s family of apps will get another chance at an original video home run when Instagram launches its long-form video hub tomorrow, according to TechCrunch’s sources.